EOEPCA/system-architecture/docs/reference-architecture/processing-BB.md

 ### OAPIP Processing Engine

-The OAPIP Processing Engine provides an implementation of a _Processing BB_ as introduced in the [Processing Concepts][processing-concepts] section.
-It provides an implementation of the OGC API Processes standard – Parts 1 & 2(draft) [RD05/RD06] in conjunction with the OGC Best Practice for Application Packages [[RD18]][rd18].
+The OAPIP Processing Engine provides an implementation of the OGC API Processes standard – Parts 1 & 2(draft) [RD05/RD06] in conjunction with the OGC Best Practice for Application Packages [[RD18]][rd18].

 The building-block should support extensible Processing Runner implementations – noting that the current EOEPCA ADES component (ZOO-Project-DRU) provides a CWL runner (Calrissian) that executes on Kubernetes.
 Work has also been performed to integrate an alternative CWL Runner (TOIL) that executes on Slurm HPC.